harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

     # import accounts
     https -a "$ADMINUSER:$PASSWORD" --check-status -b -f POST "$DOMJUDGE_SERVER/api/v4/users/accounts" yaml@admin-accounts.yaml

+On a fresh install of DOMjudge, there is no `Jury` team category.
+When above import is done, next to the users and their teams, also a `Jury` team category is created.

 #### Step 3: Inform the new administrators by mail.

-Finall with the following script, we use the Linux sendmail command to send out the emails:
+Finally, with the following script, we use the Linux sendmail command to send out the emails:

     send-emails "thesender@gmail.com" "mail/"

 Make sure you use a Linux machine for which sendmail is configured.
-If somehow this method does not work for you, you can use one of the alternative methods described in the page [Sending batch of personalized emails](Sending_batch_of_personalized_emails.md).
+If somehow this method does not work for you, you can use one of the alternative methods described on the page [Sending batch of personalized emails](Sending_batch_of_personalized_emails.md).

-All steps from now on in this page, can be done by one of the new administrators.
+All steps from now on in this page can be done by one of the new administrators.

+### Setup Test contest

+To create the Test contest do:

+    click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Contests'
+    click on 'Add new contest' button
+       in 'External ID', 'Shortname' and 'Name' boxes enter 'Test' select value in "Activate time" and
+       paste it into "Start time" and "End time" fields.
+       In the "End time" field increase the date by 1 year.
+       "Record balloons" set to "No"
+       "Medals enabled" set to "No"
+       "Enable public scoreboard" set to "No"
+       "Open contest to all teams" set to "No" select in "Team categories" the value 'Jury'

+By only allowing the Jury team category we give access to only administrators.

 ## E. Per course part setup and usage DOMjudge